Foorack/httpse-ruleset-generator/README.md

 This tool is used for automatic ruleset generation for the software [https-everywhere](https://github.com/efforg/https-everywhere).

 # Installation
-This installation bashscript will prepear dependencies and install required python libraries.
+This installation bashscript will prepare dependencies and install required python libraries.

     $ bash setup.sh